masum184e/handbook/database/mysql.md

 **Key Points about Events**

-- Events are managed by the MySQL Event Scheduler (must be enabled).
+- Events are managed by the **MySQL Event Scheduler** (must be enabled).
-- Syntax is similar to CREATE PROCEDURE, but with scheduling options.
+- Syntax is similar to `CREATE PROCEDURE`, but with scheduling options.
 - Can be one-time (run once at a specific date/time) or recurring (run periodically).
 - Common uses:
   - Automating backups